ruslanmv/mcp-gateway-workshop/book/manuscript.md

 # Part IV — Capstone Build (Day‑2, PM Labs)

 > The afternoon is for shipping.
-By the end of these labs you’ll have a Langflow tool powered by **IBM watsonx.ai**, exposed through the **MCP Gateway**, driven by a **CrewAI agent**, and wrapped with guardrails, RBAC, and traces.
+By the end of these labs you’ll have a Langflow tool powered by **IBM watsonx.ai**, exposed through the **MCP Context Forge**, driven by a **CrewAI agent**, and wrapped with guardrails, RBAC, and traces.
 Everything routes through the Gateway on **port 4444**.

 ---